-376. Then, during the performance cycle, Mr. Mohammed and Ms. Jimenez lowered the performance rankings of multiple individuals on Ms. Puris' team, despite their performance and peer reviews not justifying a low ranking.

-377. A screenshot of this request, redacted for privacy, is provided below.
+- 390. Then, during the performance cycle, Mr. Mohammed and Ms. Jimenez lowered the performance rankings of multiple individuals on Ms. Puris' team, despite their performance and peer reviews not justifying a low ranking. - 391.
+A screenshot of this request, redacted for privacy, is provided below.

-378. Ms. Puris responded by defending her team members.
+392. Ms. Puris responded by defending her team members.

-379. During 2022, Ms. Puris' team was reduced by 50 percent with most of the reduction occurring only after Ms. Puris complained to HR in April 2022.
+393. During 2022, Ms. Puris' team was reduced by 50 percent with most of the reduction occurring only after Ms. Puris complained to HR in April 2022.

-380. In addition, after Ms. Puris' protected complaints, TTI began minimizing her in the Company and important decisions affecting her team were made without her input.

-381. In late July 2022, TTI's Policy team requested that Ms. Puris' team develop a campaign directed at U.S. policymakers and Republican-led states or "Red States," featuring small- and medium-business owners who promoted their businesses using TikTok.

-382. After reviewing the business owners selected for the campaign, Ms. Puris expressed concerns that they were not diverse or representative of TikTok, as the campaign featured six or seven white men and only one Black woman.

-383. Ms. Puris suggested that TikTok roll out the campaign in phases to give her team time to find a more diverse group of small business owners.

-384. However, soon after, Mr. Mohammed had a conversation with Michael Beckerman ("Mr. Beckerman"), TikTok's Head of Policy, without including Ms. Puris.
-Mr. Mohammed shared that Ms. Puris' team would be moving forward with the campaign because the white small business owners would be more "relevant" to the Red States being targeted.

-385. Screenshots of this conversation are provided below.
+- 394. In addition, after Ms. Puris' protected complaints, TTI began minimizing her in the Company and important decisions affecting her team were made without her input. - 395.
+In late July 2022, TTI's Policy team requested that Ms. Puris' team develop a campaign directed at U.S. policymakers and Republican-led states or "Red States," featuring small- and medium-business owners who promoted their businesses using TikTok. - 396.
+After reviewing the business owners selected for the campaign, Ms. Puris expressed concerns that they were not diverse or representative of TikTok, as the campaign featured six or seven white men and only one Black woman. - 397.
+Ms. Puris suggested that TikTok roll out the campaign in phases to give her team time to find a more diverse group of small business owners. - 398.
+However, soon after, Mr. Mohammed had a conversation with Michael Beckerman ("Mr. Beckerman"), TikTok's Head of Policy, without including Ms. Puris.
+Mr. Mohammed shared that Ms. Puris' team would be moving forward with the campaign because the white small business owners would be more "relevant" to the Red States being targeted. - 399.
+Screenshots of this conversation, which clearly indicate Ms. Puris' belief that the decisions made were discriminatory based on gender and race, as well as her objection to the same, are provided below.

-386. Shortly after these events, BDL once again demonstrated its control and influence over TTI by holding an all-employee meeting attended by, inter alia, Mr. Liang, Kelly Zhang (CEO of ByteDance, China a/k/a Douyin), Mr. Lidong, Julie Gao (CFO of BDL), and other Chinese-based members of ByteDance's executive leadership.
+400. Shortly after these events, BDL once again demonstrated its control and influence over TTI by holding an all-employee meeting attended by, inter alia, Mr. Liang, Kelly Zhang (CEO of ByteDance, China a/k/a Douyin), Mr. Lidong, Julie Gao (CFO of BDL), and other Chinese-based members of ByteDance's executive leadership.
 During this meeting, Mr. Liang and Ms. Zhang, among others, lectured employees, including TTI and BDI employees, on how to escalate complaints, leadership strategies, delegation of work, tactical decision making, ensuring alignment across ByteDance and employee adherence to ByteStyles in the non-China regions.